-There are several features we used to determine the best VPNs – anonymity of websites visited and files downloaded, ability to mask IP addresses and the number of servers.
+There are several features we used to determine the best VPN software – anonymity of websites visited and files downloaded, ability to mask IP addresses and the number of servers.
 Based on these, here are the best VPNs available for download today:

 - You can run it on any platform.

 - It is the best for streaming Netflix.

 - The fast servers deliver an optimal online experience every time.